AntonioRedondo/ImageFeatureDetector/README.md

 <img align="center" src="https://github.com/AntonioRedondo/ImageFeatureDetector/raw/master/readmeImages/fastRT.png" />

-The input parameters for every detector can be tweaked from the _Detector parameters_ top bar.
+The input parameters for every detector can be tweaked from the _Detector parameters_ bar.

 **Harris**